-Named to the job by UNLV Director of Athletics Tina Kunzer-Murphy on Dec.
-11, 2014, Sanchez guided the Rebels to three victories in his first season, which marked only the fourth time in the last 12 years that the program won more than two games.
-The first Rebel coach to win at least three times in his first season since Hall of Famer John Robinson in 1999, Sanchez’s debut season was highlighted by defeating in-state rival Nevada, Reno on the road and bringing home the famed Fremont Cannon to the UNLV campus.
+Named to the job on Dec.
+11, 2014, Sanchez in 2015 became the first Rebel coach to win at least three times in his first season since Hall of Famer John Robinson in 1999.
+Sanchez also became only the third UNLV coach to win the fabled Fremont Cannon by defeating in-state rival Nevada, Reno in his debut campaign and the first to do it on the road.
 Under the new staff, the Rebels also became competitive on a near-weekly basis, either leading or trailing by just a touchdown during the fourth quarter in nine of their 12 games.

 “I’m fired up and ready to create excitement in the Las Vegas community and make the Rebels everybody’s football team,” Sanchez said on the day he was hired.
 “UNLV is a great university.
 With this community’s help, we’re going to make it a great football place.”

 Sanchez was well decorated for his efforts in his final season with the Gaels, being named USA TODAY’s All-USA Coach of the Year as well as the U.S. Army All-American Bowl National Coach of the Year and the Rawlings National High School Coach of the Year.
 His overall record as a head coach was 120-26 after having also spent five seasons leading California High School in San Roman, Calif., before coming to Southern Nevada.
 He also was part of staffs at Onate High School in Las Cruces, N.M., and Irvin High School in El Paso, Texas.